cnlpete/candybox/README.md

 ------------------------------------------------------------------------------------------------------------------------
 1. Download and install Composer ( http://getcomposer.org ): `curl -s http://getcomposer.org/installer | php`.
 2. Install the vendor packages afterwards: `php composer.phar install`.
-3. Configure your website settings at "app/config/Candy.inc.php", upload all files.
+3. Configure your website settings at "app/config/Candy.inc.php" and start uploading all files.
 4. Execute the "/install/index.php" file.
-5. Follow the instructions and make sure, you delete the install dir after installation.
+5. Follow the instructions and make sure, you delete the install folder after installation.

 Update
 ------------------------------------------------------------------------------------------------------------------------
-To upgrade candyCMS, read the release notes first.
-If no specific information are given, upload following folders and dirs after using the Composer (`php composer.phar update`):
+To upgrade candyCMS, read the release notes (if provided) first.
+If no specific information are given, upload following folders and files after using the Composer (`php composer.phar update`):
 "index.php", "composer.json" and "install".
-You might also update all javascript files under "public/js".
+You might also need to update all javascript files under "public/js".
 Make sure, the links in your views are still correct!
 Sorry for not providing more release information.